Beijing China Travel Guide

 Occasional food festivals occur throughout the year, especially around federal holidays.
 Check local listings for specific dates and venues.

-Find tranquility and rejuvenation amidst Beijing's bustle.
+Find tranquility and revitalization in Beijing's bustle.

 Explore TCM clinics offering acupuncture, herbal medicine, and cupping for an unique health experience.